stephen-fox/brkit/README.md

 An application for working with strings of bytes, and manipulating data.

 ## Special thanks
-Several of the APIs in this library (namely the `process` subpackage) are heavily inspired by:
+Several of the APIs in this library (namely the `process` sub-package) are heavily inspired by:

 - [pwntools](https://github.com/Gallopsled/pwntools)